 International Festival Of Raleigh

 500 South Salisbury Street, (919) 996-8500

 Ticket prices vary, free admission for children 6 and under

-Three day weekend event at the beginning of October each year; see website for more information.
+Three day weekend event sometime during October each year; see website for more information.

 Progress Energy Center for Performing Arts